 Kuku radio: "Behind the six pillars: What are nanomaterials?"

-"Scientists about sustainable development: what color is the future?"
+?"
 (18.11.2022, starting from 11:40, conference presentation on Worksup platform)

 Novaator: Testing of antimicrobial surfaces remains dangerously unrealistic